Sep9

 Matthew 18:2-4…..Ready

-18:2 He called a little child and had him stand among them 3 And he said “I tell you the truth unless you change (Childlike humility doesn’t’ come naturally or easily, it tales a lot of work.
+18:2 He called a little child and had him stand among them (We are not told whether this child is a boy or girl, free or slave, Jew or Samaritan, Greek or Roman, a street urchin or the child of one the Disciples, possibly Peter’s.)
+3 And he said “I tell you the truth unless you change (Childlike humility doesn’t’ come naturally or easily, it tales a lot of work.
 We need a new heart and new desires from God.
 To love Him, to trust Him, to obey Him-(New) and become like little children, you will never enter the kingdom of heaven.
 4 Therefore, whoever humbles himself like this child is the greatest in the kingdom of heaven.
 (For Complete Expository see Book)

 Extended Sermon

-“Warns the moment you think you got it all together, your in trouble in the eyes of God.”⇒ In the eyes of God, it is the journey of continuous improvement and soulful introspection that truly matters.
+“Warns when we start overestimating ourselves, thinking we got it all together that’s when we’re in trouble.,” ⇒ it is the journey of continuous improvement and soulful introspection that truly matters.
 Sometimes, life can make you feel as though you have it all figured out.
 You’ve worked hard, put the pieces together, and reached a point where you feel accomplished.
 But in these moments, remember that true wisdom comes from humility.
 Recognize that there is always more to learn and more room to grow.
 It’s when we think we’ve conquered it all that we must stay vigilant, opening our hearts and minds to the endless possibilities that lie ahead.

 Additional Notes & Applications